-The software also has a robust toolset for texturing which enables to apply several materials to a single object surface.
+- The software also has a robust toolset for texturing which enables 3D artists to apply several materials to a single object surface.
 This way, it’s possible to add glossiness, smoothness, reflection, refraction and other properties to refine the model and enhance the realistic view of the object.

 ZBrush is a commercial proprietary software developed by Pixologic.
 The program is used for 3D modeling, texturing and painting, and is available for Windows and OS X operating systems.
 The full version of the program costs 895 dollars, and there’s a 45-days free trial option.

-ZBrush is based on the “pixol” technology which allows preserving lighting, color, material and depth data.
+- ZBrush is based on the “pixel” technology which allows preserving lighting, color, material and depth data.
 The software is also used for the digital sculpting of meshes and models with the help of brushes.
-Brushes are the main instrument in this program used to control hardness, intensity, and size parameters of 3D models.
+Brushes are the main instrument in this program used to control the hardness, intensity, and size parameters of 3D models.

-Polypaint is one of the most notable ZBrush features that allows applying color directly on polygons without adding a texture map.
-This enables to create highly detailed sculpts and quality painting.
+- Polypaint is one of the most notable ZBrush features that allows applying color directly on polygons without adding a texture map.
+This helps 3D artists to create highly detailed sculptures and quality paintings.